 “We just have to be good stewards and good neighbors and make sure that doing something good like preserving a building will not denigrate the value of life and experiences that long-term Dilworth membership has always experienced,” said Anderson.

-The proposal is expected to be back in front of the city council in the coming months.
+The proposal is expected to be back in front of the city council on October 17.